-Go into any supermarket and you really have no idea how long those eggs or potatoes or sausages have been sat on the shelf.
+Go into any supermarket and you really have no idea how long those eggs or potatoes or sausages have been sitting on the shelf.
 However, what you find at a farmers market is about as fresh as it gets.
 From freshly caught fish to apples that dropped off the tree this morning, there really is no better source for fresh, organic produce.

 2. FEWER ADDITIVES AND PRESERVATIVES

-Because the timeline is much shorter with local produce than imported produce, farmers don’t have the same need for chemical preservatives.
+Because the timeline is much shorter with local produce than with imported produce, farmers don’t have the same need for chemical preservatives.
 Shopping at a farmers’ market means you can ask the farmers how their crops are raised, what chemicals are used (if any) and when the item was harvested.

 3. VALUE FOR MONEY